-This is the weighted harmonic mean of the variable angular velocity of atmospheric elements in the line-ofsight of the array.
-The aggregate angular velocity $\vec{\omega}{\rm a}$ as defined by Equation 32 averages over a dimension of space and thus cannot fully describe the motion of the three-dimensional atmosphere.
+This is the weighted harmonic mean of the variable angular velocity of atmospheric elements in the line-of-sight of the array.
+The aggregate angular velocity $\vec{\omega}a$ as defined by Eq.
+(32) averages over a dimension of space and thus cannot fully describe the motion of the three-dimensional atmosphere.
 However, we show in later sections that when applied to ACT it is computationally inexpensive to compute, provides a good effective characterization of fluctuations in atmospheric emission, and correlates well with the wind conditions at the ACT site as reported by external weather data sources (APEX, ERA5 and MERRA-2).
-The way $\vec{\omega}a$ averages over atmospheric depth in Equation 32 is strongly dependent on the quantity $\sigma_z^2$ , which describes the strength of the fluctuations in atmospheric emission as a function of the distance from the telescope.
-We model this quantity in Section 6.1.
+The way $\vec{\omega}a$ averages over atmospheric depth in Eq.
+(32) is strongly dependent on the quantity σ_z^2 , which describes the strength of the fluctuations in atmospheric emission as a function of the distance from the telescope.
+We model this quantity in Sec.
+VI A.